CommonsSwarm/hatch-oracle/docs/techincal-guide.md

 ## canPerform

-`canPerform` returns a boolean if the address specified in the `_how` parameter has a balance greater than or equal to the `minBalance` set in the Token Balance oracle. `_how` is just an array that can contain data.
+`canPerform` returns true if the address specified in the `_how` parameter has a balance greater than or equal to the `minBalance` set in the Token Balance oracle. `_how` is just an array that can contain data.
 It is expected that the data contained is the address to check.
+In order for this to happen the function protected by a role with this ACL Oracle, should specify the address in the `autP` modifier as `autP(SOME_ROLE, sender)`

-Checks are performed on the data in the [0] position of the array to make sure that it is a valid address, then the token balance of that address is checked, then a boolean is returned depending on if the token balance is greater than or equal to the `minBalance` parameter set in the Token Balance oracle.
+Checks are performed on the data in the [0] position of the array to make sure that it is a valid address, then the token balance of that address is checked, then a boolean is returned stating whether the token balance is greater than or equal to the `minBalance` parameter set in the Token Balance oracle or not.

 More information on Aragon oracles and the `_how` parameter can be found [here](https://hack.aragon.org/docs/acl_IACLOracle).

 ```
 /**
 * @notice ACLOracle